Frédéric Bovet leaves London for Fleurier where he manages the firm’s watchmaking workshops, which at the time employed

 Edouard Bovet died in Fleurier at the age of 52.
 At this time, the Fleurier Watch had acquired a real monopoly in China.
 For a long time BOVET was synonym of watch for the celestial (Chinese people) and even a trade currency within the country. «(The watch Chinese;) A. Chapuis»

-During the first universal exhibition held in Paris, BOVET wins the golden metal in the category ‘luxury’ for a pair of enameled watches commissioned by the Emperor of China.
+During the first universal exhibition held in Paris, BOVET wins the golden medal in the category ‘luxury’ for a pair of enameled watches commissioned by the Emperor of China.

 Fritz Bovet, the eldest son of Alphonse, files a patent for a single push-piece chronograph equipped with a seconds-hand, minute-counter and hour-counter allowing measurements of up to 24 hours.
 This ingenious mechanism offered the possibility of using the chronograph as a second time zone.

 BOVET file patent for the Easel Watch, which allows to use the Pocket Watch as a table clock and the mono rattrapante chronograph patent is still today highly prized by collectors.